LHM++: An Efficient Large Human Reconstruction Model for Pose-free Images to 3D: Method

 Our training strategy integrates photometric supervision from unconstrained video sequences with geometric regularization on Gaussian primitives.
 This hybrid optimization framework enables the learning of deformable human avatars without the need for explicit 3D ground-truth annotations.

-To better capture complex clothing deformations, we adopt a diffused voxel skinning approach as proposed in~\cite{qiu2023recmv, lin2022fite}.
-Given the predicted 3DGS parameters \(\boldsymbol{\chi} = (\mathbf{p}, \mathbf{r}, \mathbf{f}, \rho, \sigma)\), we transform the canonical avatar into target view space using voxel-based skinning.
+To better capture complex clothing deformations, we adopt a diffused voxel skinning approach as proposed in~\cite{lin2022fite, qiu2023recmv}.
+Given the predicted 3DGS parameters, we transform the canonical avatar into target view space using voxel-based skinning.

 \paragraph{Photometric Loss} We render the animated Gaussian primitives via differentiable splatting to obtain an RGB image \(\hat{I}\) and an alpha mask \(\hat{M}\), based on the target camera parameters.
+Additionally, we generate the neural rendering results \(\hat{I}_{\text{NR}}\) and \(\hat{M}_{\text{NR}}\) using a lightweight DPT head.
 Supervision is applied through the following photometric loss: